metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

-- `max_bytes` (Number) MaxBytes represents the quota in bytesDeprecated in favor of MaxSize
+- `max_bytes` (Number) MaxBytes represents the quota in bytes Deprecated in favor of MaxSize
 - `max_objects` (Number) MaxObjects represents the quota in objects
 - `max_size` (String) MaxSize represents the quota in bytes as a string